I have lived in Dubai for 15 years, so I’m going to say that I have a fairly good idea on where to stay in Dubai.

 This is one of the newer areas of Dubai and so is particularly modern, shiny and sparkly.
 The surrounding architecture is spectacular, and if you stay here you’ll have the perfect view of the Ain Dubai.
 (Like the London Eye, but in Dubai).
 See in our photo below.

 Some of our favourite features of this hotel, is the in-house Hell’s Kitchen, Gordon Ramsey restaurant and the bars overlooking the pool and stunning surrounds.
-What’s even better is they have accomodation within the palace reserved for adults only, so no kids running around your feet if you don’t feel like it.
+What’s even better is they have accommodation within the palace reserved for adults only, so no kids running around your feet if you don’t feel like it.

 Where to Stay in Ajman

 Ajman is beginning to grow in terms of hospitality and travel (I know because I have a friend who works for the Department of Tourism for Ajman).
 As a travel destination that celebrates culture and outdoor activities, Ajman is a winner.
-And what’s best is that it is 45 minutes from Dubai, the beaches are beautiful and accomodation is somewhat cheaper.
+And what’s best is that it is 45 minutes from Dubai, the beaches are beautiful and accommodation is somewhat cheaper.

 Saray also means palace… which is exactly where you feel you are, as you enter the grand lobby.